afcarl/chainer_word2vec/word2vec/README.md

 Names of categories which are used for the project, DeViSE, must be included in vocabularies for word2vec.
 Using `find_words.py` through `run_find_word`, categories which meet the condition are decided.

+## check out categories for CNN to assure that they are included in the vocabularies for word2vec
+use `run_check_words`.

 ## copy selected directories

 Directories with those names which are decided in above procedure are copied.